 \section{Compact RFPMT design concept}

 A schematic of the proposed compact RFPMT is shown in Fig.\ref{fig:rfpmt_schema}.
 Photons enter the tube through a quartz window, and photoelectrons are emitted from a photocathode biased at -2500 V. The electrons are accelerated across a short (2~mm) gap to a grounded electrode and subsequently transported through an RF deflector.
 RF-scanned electrons are detected by a MCP-based position-sensitive detector located 12 cm from the photocathode.
-The azimuthal angle of the deflected photoelectron on the detector's face depends on the photoelectrons time and frequency applied to the deflector.
-Hence, measuring the position and determining the angle allows us to determine the timing of photoelectrons~\cite{rftimer_theory}.
+The azimuthal angle of the deflected photoelectron on the detector's face depends on the photoelectrons time with respect to the phase of the RF power applied to the deflector.
+Hence, by measuring the position and determining the angle - one obtains the photoelectron time~\cite{rftimer_theory}.

-Three terms contribute to the resulting timing resolution. \begin{itemize} \item Time dispersion of photoelectrons while exiting the photocathode.
-This is typically below 1~ps and is neglected in the following discussion. \item Photoelectrons transit time spread ($\sigma_{TTS}$). \item Technical time resolution which depends on the transverse beam size and spatial resolution of the position-sensitive detector, frequency of the RF source, and opening radius of the deflection. \end{itemize} Hence, the resulting time resolution can be determined by the following equation.
+Three terms contribute to the timing resolution. \begin{itemize} \item The time dispersion of photoelectrons while exiting the photocathode.
+This is typically below 1~ps and is neglected in the following discussion. \item The photoelectron transit time spread ($\sigma_{TTS}$), defined as the variation in the transit time of photoelectrons from their emission at the photocathode to their exit from the deflector. \item The technical time resolution which depends on the transverse beam size and spatial resolution of the position-sensitive detector, frequency of the RF source, and opening radius of the deflection. \end{itemize} Hence, the resulting time resolution is given by the following equation.

-where $\sigma_t$ is the resulting timing resolution in ns, $\sigma_r$ is the measured transverse size of the beam at the detector plane, $R$ is the RF scan radius, $f$ is the RF frequency in Hz and $\sigma_{TTS}$ is the sigma of the photoelectrons transit time distribution. $\sigma_r$ in its turn is determined by the beam spread ($\sigma_{beam}$) and the resolution of the positive-sensitive detector ($\sigma_{psd}$).
+where $\sigma_t$ is the resulting timing resolution in ns, $\sigma_r$ is the measured transverse size of the beam at the detector plane, $R$ is the RF scan radius, $f$ is the RF frequency in Hz and $\sigma_{TTS}$ is the sigma of the photoelectrons transit time distribution. $\sigma_r$ is in turn determined by the beam spread ($\sigma_{beam}$) and the resolution of the position-sensitive detector ($\sigma_{psd}$).